Experience Sheffield Scholarships – Clearing and Adjustment

 Yes, you are welcome to apply.
 However, if you are awarded the scholarship this will be conditional on you confirming your household income is £50,000 or less and providing evidence where necessary.

-EU students who meet all of the criteria listed above are welcome to apply for an Experience Sheffield Scholarship.
+Students who live or lived in the EU and meet all of the criteria listed above are welcome to apply for an Experience Sheffield Scholarship.
+You can find out if you'll be eligible for Home fee status in our fee status guidance.

 Can international students apply?